joshbegley/nyt-latest/README.md

 `The city is home to part of Little Saigon, the cultural heart of the Vietnamese American population in California.`\
 https://www.nytimes.com/2026/05/22/us/where-is-the-california-chemical-leak.html

-**As Trump Weighs Return to Conflict in Iran, Here’s What Could Be Targeted Next**\
+**Trump Weighs His Options in Carrying Out New Strikes in Iran**\
-`There is no shortage of targets should President Trump, in coordination with Israel, decide to resume the assault on Iran.`\
+`There is no shortage of targets if he decides to strike: Energy facilities left untouched, the deep underground nuclear storage site at Isfahan and missile sites that appear to have been dug out.`\
 https://www.nytimes.com/2026/05/22/us/politics/trump-iran-targets.html

 **Trump Visits New York to Boost House Republican’s Re-election Hopes**\